SecureHats/AzWorkspaceManager/README.md

 <img src="./media/bmc.png" width="200" height="200" />

-## Not happy?
+## Feedback

-If you encounter any issues, or have suggestions for improvements, feel free to open an Issue
+If you encounter any issues, have suggestions for improvements or anything else, feel free to open an Issue I will try to respond to each issue and Pull requests within 48 hours.

 [Create Issue](../../issues/new/choose)